-- assessment of the probability of introduction and spread - assessment of potential economic consequences (incl $\bar{\text{u}}$ ding environmental impacts).
+- pest categorization - assessment of the probability of introduction and spread - assessment of potential economic consequences (including environmental impacts).

 In most cases, these steps will be applied sequentially in a PRA but it is not essential to follow a particular sequence.
 Pest risk assessment needs to be only as complex as is technically justified by the circumstances.
-This standard allows a specific PRA to be judged against the principles of necessity, minimal impact, transparency, equivalence, risk analysis, managed risk and non-discrimination set out in ISPM No. 1: Principles of plant quarantine as related to international trade (FAO, 1995).
+This standard allows a specific PRA to be judged against the principles of necessity, minimal impact, transparency, equivalence, risk analysis, managed risk and non-discrimination set out in ISPM 1:1993.

-For LMOs, from this point forward in PRA, it is assumed that the LMO is being assessed as a pest and therefore "LMO" refers to an LMO that is a potential quarantine pest due to new or altered characteristics or properties resulting from the genetic modification.
+S2 For LMOs, from this point forward in PRA, it is assumed that the LMO is being assessed as a pest, and therefore "LMO" refers to an LMO that is a potential quarantine pest due to new or altered characteristics or properties resulting from the genetic modification.
+The risk assessment should be carried out on a case-by-case basis.
 LMOs that have pest characteristics unrelated to the genetic modification should be assessed using the normal procedures.